Ciapser/NeuroUtils/README.md

 Its dedicated mostly for scientific and testing purposes and will serve you well if you want to see impact of different data, architectures and parameters configuration on your neural network model.

+Currently it officially supports classification problems and other ones may not be best optimized to work with.
+But it's planned to extend support for object detection and segmentation in the future.

 ## Idea